Civil Rights Attorneys in Jackson, MS

 Mississippi residents are entitled to protection from police abuse.
 This right is explicitly outlined in federal statute 42 U.S.C.
 Section 1983.
 For this reason, cases involving police brutality and misconduct are often commonly referred to as “Section 1983” cases.

-If you have been the victim of police brutality/misconduct or misconduct from other state and local government officials, talk to a Mississippi civil rights attorney who will protect your constitutional rights that have been violated.
+If you have been the victim of police brutality or misconduct by any state or local government official, talk to a Jackson civil rights attorney who will expose this violation and help you seek justice for the harm you’ve suffered.

 What Is Section 1983?